 Extracting view functions is easy: they’re only functions.
 But I tended to think that, generally speaking, it’s goo to have them live together with the types and data structures that those functions display.
 Having them together will make it easier to work with them and keep them in sync.
 So a component’s file usually has these pieces:

-1. the type;
+- the type;

-3. the view function that receives a value of that type, and a callback that receives the updated value as the user changes it.
+function that receives a value of that type, and a callback that receives the updated value as the user changes it.

 One example is a Person component: